In this Advanced ESL lesson, the student will talk about hypothetical situations related to stress using the subjunctive mood.

 Video: Understanding stress and how to manage it

-The student watches the video Stress 101: Understanding stress and how to manage it and tries to remember three main causes of stress according to the video, as well as ways to overcome it.
+The student watches the video Stress 101: Understanding stress and how to manage it and tries to remember the three main causes of stress according to the video, as well as ways to overcome it.

 The lesson ends with a discussion about which stress-causing and stress-releasing activities are mindful/mindless.